SHUO KUA

 It is the blood sign, it is red.

-Among horses it means those with beautiful backs, those with wild courage, those which let their heads hang, those with thin hoofs, those which stumble.
+Among horses it means those with beautiful backs, those with wild courage, those

 Among chariots it means those with many defects.